Marguerite Young (journalist): Alger Hiss case

-I did not know (who was guilty).

 Personal life and death

 During 1931 and 1932, Young served as president of the Washington, D.C., chapter of the Association for Women in Communications.

 Young's roommate was Martha Dalrymple.
 Colleagues and acquaintances included: Bess Furman Armstrong, Barbara Giles, Harold Brayman of the New York Post, Harvey O'Connor, Jesse Lloyd O'Connor, U.S. Representative Maury Maverick, and TASS reporter Kenneth Durant.
 She calls National Labor Relations Board chair Ellinore Herrick a friend, as well as long-time CPUSA official Robert Minor and his wife Lydia Gibson.
 Soviet American spy Martha Dodd was another friend.

 Young was an old friend of the wife of writer Robert Cantwell, which is why he visited Young at the Daily Worker in Washington during an April 1934 visit with Whittaker Chambers.

 Correspondence with Young appears in the papers of Joseph Freeman, a New Masses editor.

 Young dated Robert F. Wagner, U.S. senator from New York.